jorgecardleitao/private-jets/methodology.md

 Details are available in the source code, [src/emissions.rs](./src/emissions.rs).

-### M-6: Consumption of private jet
+### M-6: Consumption of private jet model

 This was performed by a human, and consisted:
 * access websites of companies that sell private jets
 * extract the consumption in gallons per hour (GPH) of each private jet model
-* store it in a table with the jet's model, GPH, source and date of extraction, at [`./src/consumption.csv`](./src/consumption.csv).
+* store it in a table with the jet's model, GPH, source and date of extraction, at [`./src/models.csv`](./src/models.csv).
+* When multiple GPHs are reported, e.g. due to models variants or conflicting sources, the average over all sources was used.
+This is done automatically.

 ### M-7: Emissions of a private jet over a leg